 Halogen

 These are simply incandescent bulbs that contain halogen gas.
 As the tungsten burns, the resulting gas is “recycled” back onto the filament with the help of the halogen gas.
 It produces a brighter and whiter light and is slightly more efficient than traditional incandescent bulbs.
-It has an expected lifetime that is twice that of general incandescents (roughly 2,000 hours).
+It has an expected lifetime twice that of general incandescent bulbs (roughly 2,000 hours).
 One drawback of halogen lights is that they tend to “run hot.”
 They are also a little more expensive than regular incandescent bulbs ($2-$7 for many standard bulbs).

 Xenon

 Xenon light bulbs operate in the same way as halogens, but last 10,000 hours.
-Xenon gas glows when in the presence of an electric current.
+The Xenon gas glows when in the presence of an electric current.
 This enables it to achieve the same brightness while requiring less energy.
 Unlike halogens, xenon bulbs generate very little heat, while emitting a slightly warmer color light.

 Reflectorized